 In addition to base salaries, our executive officers are eligible to receive performance-based cash bonuses, which are designed to provide appropriate incentives to our executives to achieve defined performance goals.
-For our fiscal year 2022, the target bonus for each of Messrs.
-Zwillinger and Brown was 60% of their annual base salary with a maximum bonus opportunity of 80% of annual base salary, while for each of Messrs.
-Bufano and Vernachio, the target bonus was 40% of their annual base salary with a maximum bonus opportunity of 80% of annual base salary.
-The performance goals for our fiscal year ended December 31, 2022 focused on net revenue, adjusted EBITDA, and sustainability targets, with a weighting of 50%, 30% and 20% assigned to each target, respectively.
+For our fiscal year 2023, the target bonus for Mr. Zwillinger was 100% of his annual base salary with a maximum bonus opportunity of 150% of annual base salary, for each of Messrs.
+Brown and Vernachio, the target bonus was 45% of their annual base salary with a maximum bonus opportunity of 90% of annual base salary, and for Ms. Mitchell, the target bonus was 40% of her annual base salary with a maximum bonus opportunity of 90% of annual base salary.
+The performance goals for our fiscal year ended December 31, 2023 focused on net revenue, adjusted EBITDA, and sustainability targets, with a weighting of 20%, 60% and 20% assigned to each target, respectively, with achievement of the adjusted EBITDA target as a requirement for payout of the bonus.
 The amounts of any annual incentives earned are determined after the end of the year, based on the achievement of the designated corporate and individual performance objectives.
-In early 2023, our Compensation Committee reviewed percentage achievement against such goals and approved a final payout of 0% of target bonus for each of our named executive officers for the fiscal year ended December 31, 2022.
-As such, our named executive officers did not receive any performance-based cash bonuses for the fiscal year ended December 31, 2022.
+In early 2024, our Compensation Committee reviewed percentage achievement against such goals and determined that the adjusted EBITDA target was not met.
+However, in recognition of the management team's significant work and execution of the first year of our strategic transformation plan, and in an effort to continue to incentivize the management team, the Compensation Committee approved a discretionary bonus in an amount equal to 45% of the original target bonus amount for Mr. Zwillinger and 50% of the original target bonus amount for Ms. Mitchell and Messrs.
+Brown and Vernachio for the fiscal year ended December 31, 2023.